MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 * Instead of NET_BUFFER_LIST and NET_BUFFER pools, NetAdapterCx introduces a ring buffer that is comprised of net packets, which map to NDIS as follows:
   * A [**NET_PACKET**](net-packet.md) is similar to a NET_BUFFER_LIST + NET_BUFFER.
   * A [**NET_PACKET_FRAGMENT**](net-packet-fragment.md) is similar to a memory descriptor list (MDL).
 Each [**NET_PACKET**](net-packet.md) has one or more of these.
-  * For details on the replacement structures and how to use them, see [Transferring Network Data](transferring-network-data.md).
+  * For details on the replacement structures and how to use them, see [Transferring network data](transferring-network-data.md).
 * In NDIS 6.x, the miniport needs to handle start and pause semantics.
 In the NetAdapterCx model, this is no longer the case.
 * The [*EVT_RXQUEUE_ADVANCE*](evt-rxqueue-advance.md) callback is similar to [**MINIPORT_RETURN_NET_BUFFER_LISTS**](https://msdn.microsoft.com/library/windows/hardware/ff559437) in NDIS 6.x.
 * The [*EVT_TXQUEUE_ADVANCE*](evt-txqueue-advance.md) callback is similar to [**MINIPORT_SEND_NET_BUFFER_LISTS**](https://msdn.microsoft.com/library/windows/hardware/ff559440) in NDIS 6.x.